Wall Street treads water as earnings wave nears

-Electric-car maker Tesla Inc (TSLA.O) dropped 3% after its quarterly results late on Monday fell short of some investors' expectations, with its revenue beat largely supported by sales of environmental credits and selling bitcoin, rather than vehicle sales. read more
+Electric-car maker Tesla Inc dropped 3% after its quarterly results late on Monday fell short of some investors’ expectations, with its revenue beat largely supported by sales of environmental credits and selling bitcoin, rather than vehicle sales.

-Microsoft Corp (MSFT.O) and Alphabet Inc (GOOGL.O) slipped ahead of their quarterly reports after the bell.
-Shares of Apple Inc (AAPL.O), Facebook Inc (FB.O) and Amazon.com Inc (AMZN.O), slated to report later this week, were mixed.
+Microsoft Corp and Alphabet Inc slipped ahead of their quarterly reports after the bell.
+Shares of Apple Inc, Facebook Inc and Amazon.com Inc, slated to report later this week, were mixed.

-Shares of 3M Co (MMM.N) fell 2.7% after the conglomerate said supply chain disruptions from the COVID-19 pandemic and the February winter storm were pushing up its costs. read more
+Shares of 3M Co fell 2.7% after the conglomerate said supply chain disruptions from the COVID-19 pandemic and the February winter storm were pushing up its costs.

 First-quarter overall earnings per share for S&P 500 companies are expected to jump 35% from a year earlier, according to Refinitiv IBES data.